abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build Qualcomm IM SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Qualcomm IM SDK is a collection of four standalone function SDKs, namely, Qualcomm IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
+The Qualcomm IM SDK is a collection of four standalone function SDKs: Qualcomm IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
 It also includes reference applications that you can use to develop use cases.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.

-For more details, see `Qualcomm IM SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__.
+For more details, see `Qualcomm IM SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-51>`__.

 1. Download the Qualcomm IM SDK layers, Qualcomm Yocto layer, and the supporting layers with
    extras: